SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 CLEAR or keyboard interrupt is sent to a process when Ctrl+C is used

 The QUIT signal is sent to terminate a process and dump its memory, which can be useful for debugging.
-In Vim this command can be `q` - quit as well as `qa` quit all processes.
+In Vim this command can be `q` - quit, `qa` quit all processes and `wqa` write and quit all processes.
+The write function saves the information in the file before quitting, while quit and quit all exit without saving.

 KILL is a signal most often used when we're terminating a stubborn, otherwise frozen process.
 Any process receiving a KILL signal must end immediately and will not get a chance to perform cleanup operations.
 KILL sends a wide variety of signals eg: p-KILL is to kill a process, if a Node process is running and you want to terminate all Node processes that are running you can run p-KILL Node.
 NodeJS or Node, is a JavaScript runtime environment.

 STOP is used to suspend a running process.
 Stop spelled S‑T‑P is the same as Control+Z on a foreground job, and it is possible for a process to ignore it.
 Ctrl+Z will suspend the foreground job, this is useful if you want to switch from one long-running job to a job that has a shorter execution time and return to the longer one without losing the information that has already been processed.

 CONTINUE is the signal sent to a suspended process informing it to continue execution.

 ## What is the difference between a signal and a process